guynir42/SeeChange/README.md

 Note that these could be integers or strings, but the SectionData can use either type.

 Header information is also loaded from the FITS file, but this information can be kept in three different places.
 The first is the `header` property of the Exposure object.
-This is a dictionary like object that contains a small subset of the full FITS header.
+This is a dictionary-like object that contains a small subset of the full FITS header.
 Generally only the properties we intend to query on will be saved here.
-Since some of this information is given as independet columns (like `exp_time`), the `header` column does not necessarily keep much information beyond that.
+Since some of this information is given as independent columns (like `exp_time`), the `header` column does not necessarily keep much information beyond that.
 Note that this header is filled using the global header, not the header of individual sections.
 The keywords in this header are all lower-case, and are translated to standardized names using the